Mason & Dixon: Two: America

-Still trapped by the snow, Mason & Dixon open the episode in a quarrel over Mason's melancholy and its best remedy.
+Still trapped by the snow, Mason and Dixon open the episode in a quarrel over Mason's melancholy and its best remedy.
 While Dixon grows fat eating the baked goods of his amorous object, Mason steadfastly refuses to enjoy sensual delights.
 When a break in the weather permits their departure, the two ride in separate directions: Mason to the north, and Dixon to the south.
 Dixon journeys to Virginia where Thomas Jefferson offers a brief history on Virginia's own border.